ricp/rails-81-upgrade-guide/Rails_8.1_Documentation_Index.md

 - Gem compatibility issues
 See: Full Report → Risk Assessment

-### How much will it cost?
-**Answer:** Migration: Timeline varies by project complexity and resources
-Savings: Variable by usage (push notifications + CI optimization)
-ROI: 3-6 months
-See: Executive Summary → ROI Estimate

 ### Do we need to upgrade?
 **Answer:** Not immediately, but recommended if you:
 - Have stable Rails 8.0 with good tests